nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 ### Features

 While having your resources in digital form is awesome, having features, workflows, and datasets which further utilize them is even better.
-The most recent version of Logos introduces new features and improves others: sermon builder, factbook, counseling guide, and dark mode.
-{% include gallery caption="" %}
+I love writing my sermons  and being able to quickly highlight and organize my notes right inside of Logos.
+The most recent version of Logos introduces new features and improves others: sermon builder, factbook, counseling guide, and dark mode. {% include gallery caption="" %}

 ## Which Base Package Should You Buy?